 - Sweatcoin (available on Android and iOS) – allows you to earn credits towards purchasing things such as shoes to electronic devices.

-- My Fitness Pal (available on Android and iOS) – great way to track your calories, macronutrients, and daily exercise habits.
+- My Fitness Pal (available on Android and iOS) – a great way to track your calories, macronutrients, and daily exercise habits.

 Keeping a fitness journal is another alternative if you choose to forgo an electronic way of tracking your progress.
-Something as simple as a composition notebook can be used to document specific details from you workout, such as the reps of each exercise.
+Something as simple as a composition notebook can be used to document specific details from your workout, such as the reps of each exercise.
 There are also specially designed fitness journals to help you reach your goals.

 Don’t Compare Yourself

-Creating a workout plan is a big step towards improving the quality of not only your physical health, but your mental well-being as well.
+Creating a workout plan is a big step towards improving the quality of not only your physical health but your mental well-being as well.
 As you toward accomplishing your fitness goals, don’t compare your progress to others.
 It’s easy to become discouraged when you see others around you who appear to be in better shape.
 Each of us is on our own journey and you should never envy or wish you looked physically like someone else.
 Know that each step you take towards living a healthier life is your own personal success.

 If you happen to fall short of reaching certain workout goals don’t be too hard on yourself.
 I encourage you to get back up and keep trying.
 Continue to set new goals, create new plans and always congratulate yourself on the progress your making towards living a better life.